colabfit/colabfit-tools/README.md

 ```

 ## Synchronizing a dataset
 A Dataset is a pool of configurations and properties, where the configurations are further organized by grouping them into configuration sets, and the properties are linked to property settings.
 A Dataset then aggregates information up from the configurations, properties, and property settings.
-In order to ensure that the information applied by specifying `co_label_regexes`, `cs_regexes`, and `ps_regexes` are up-to-date, `dataset.resync()` should be called before performing critical operations like saving a Dataset.
+In order to ensure that the information applied by specifying `configuration_label_regexes`, `configuration_set_regexes`, and `property_settings_regexes` are up-to-date, `dataset.resync()` should be called before performing critical operations like saving a Dataset.
 Some core functions will call `resync()` automatically.

 ## Loading from Markdown
 Datasets can be easily written/read to/from Markdown files using `Dataset.to_markdown()` and `Dataset.from_markdown()`.
 This can be a useful way of organizing a Dataset without having to construct it with the programming interface.
 A description of how to design a proper Markdown file can be found in [colabfit/examples/example.md](colabfit/examples/example.md).